Living in Sheffield

 A friendly and affordable home

 Sheffield is a friendly multicultural city – where students are valued as a part of the city's vibrant community.
-There is lots to see and do when you live here.
-Find out more about living costs in Sheffield to begin planning your adventure.
+There is lots to see and do when you live here:

 There’s plenty of things to do in Sheffield for students.
 Music is a big part of the city, with annual events and festivals.
 Some of the UK’s biggest rock bands Arctic Monkeys and Pulp emerged from here.
 You’ll also find award-winning theatre, exhibitions and activities.

 - Annual Tramlines Festival

 - Award-winning theatre